-DAVID J. WILLIAMS, ESq.,

-Collector Internal Revenue, Tacoma, Wash.
+DAVID J. WILLIAMS, Esq., Collector Internal Revenue, Tacoma, Wash.

 Sin: This office is in receipt of your letter of the 15th instant relative to the making of returns of gross income by Alaska railroad corporations, as required by the act of July 18, 1914.
-In reply you are informed that in the opinion of this office the returns of gross income

-In reply you are informed that in the opinion of this office the returns of gross income of Alaska railroad companies doing business in Alaska are to be made pursuant to the provisions of the income-tax law and that the penalties, both specific and 50 per cent additional, attach where returns are not made on or before March 1 or within the period of the 30 days' extension if such extension is granted, and all other penalties for failure to comply with the requirements of the law will attach and may be enforced under the same terms and conditions as are set out in the act of October 3, 1913, and the general internal-revenue laws.
+In reply you are informed that in the opinion of this office the returns of gross income of Alaska railroad companies doing business in Alaska are to be made pursuant to the provisions of the income-tax law and that the penalties, both specific and 50 per cent additional, attach where returns are not made on or before March 1 or within the period of 30 days' extension if such extension is granted, and all other penalties for failure to comply with the requirements of the law will attach and may be enforced under the same terms and conditions as are set out in the act of October 3, 1913, and the general internal-revenue laws.